12 Bachelor's degrees and 2 Master's degrees cover a broad range of subjects and practice areas.

 CCAD teaches undergraduate and graduate students in the midst of a thriving artistic community in Columbus, Ohio.

-Founded in 1879, CCAD is one of the oldest private art and design colleges in the United States, offering majors in art and design that produce graduates equipped to shape culture and business at the highest level.
-Its two-year, 60-hour MFA curriculum allows students to design, create and explain a project with one-on-one feedback from select faculty and industry professionals.
+Founded in 1879, CCAD is one of the oldest private, nonprofit art and design colleges in the United States, offering 12 four-year undergraduate programs and two graduate programs in art and design that produce graduates equipped to shape culture and business at the highest level.

-CCAD is committed to diversity and has been educating elite talent for more than 135 years.
+CCAD is a 501(c)(3) non-profit committed to diversity and has been educating elite talent for more than 135 years.
 It's a place for people who think differently, care about the larger world, and strive for greater understanding of the human community.